-- Textbook: McGraw Hill Chemistry: Atoms First, Burdge/Overby, 4th Ed. (electronic or paper) - Brightspace & URI email: Brightspace will be used to post grades and for official course communications; therefore, it is ESSENTIAL that you regularly check the Brightspace site and your URI email to ensure that you do not miss important information.
+- Textbook: McGraw Hill Chemistry: Atoms First, Burdge/Overby, 4th Edition. (electronic or paper) - Brightspace & URI email: Brightspace will be used to post grades and for official course communications; therefore, it is ESSENTIAL that you regularly check the Brightspace site and your URI email to ensure that you do not miss important information.
 You may need to opt into receiving email notifications from Brightspace.
-You are responsible for all information in posted announcements regardless of whether or not you choose to have announcements sent to your email.
-Brightspace will also contain assignments, links to course materials, and various other study resources. - Lecture Slides: Partial lecture presentations will be available through a link in Brightspace prior to each class meeting (or earlier).
+Brightspace will also contain links to course materials, some bonus assignments, and various other study resources. - Lecture Slides: Partial lecture presentations will be available through a link in Brightspace prior to each class meeting (or earlier).
 It is highly recommended that you bring a copy of these notes with you to class they will provide an outline for you to use when taking notes that will help you to better focus on, and record, the information being discussed in class.
 Note that these are PARTIAL lecture notes.
 They are intended to assist you in your note-taking while in lecture they are NOT a substitute for regular class attendance and will NOT supply all of the information that you will need to successfully pass CHM 112.
 For example, the partial presentations will include the example problems that we will cover in lecture, but they will not include the solutions to those problems. - Online Homework: McGraw Hill's Connect; both the on-line homework and the Smart Book assignments are required as part of your grade.
-Information on how to access Connect can be found on the course Brightspace site. - Calculator: CHM 112 is a math intensive course, and a scientific calculator will be an essential tool for lecture, exams, and out of class assignments.
+Information on how to access Connect can be found on the course Brightspace site. - Calculator: CHM 112 is a math intensive course, and a scientific calculator will be an essential tool for lecture, exams, and homework assignments.
 Graphing calculators with advanced functionalities, such as the ability to access the internet, capture images, communicate wirelessly, and display pdf and other non-text files, will not be allowed on exams.
 Older graphing calculators, such as the TI-83, are acceptable.
-Newer models that are not able to access the internet, capture images, display pdf files, communicate wirelessly, etc., can also be used, but will require a sticker indicating that they are acceptable to use during exams, especially if they are visually similar to more advanced models.
+Newer models that are not able to access the internet, capture images, communicate wirelessly, etc., can also be used, but will require a sticker indicating that they are acceptable to use during exams, especially if they are visually similar to more advanced models.
 Information on how to obtain a sticker will be provided prior to the first exam.
 A limited number of basic scientific calculators will be available for use during exams.
 If you will need to borrow one of these calculators for your exams, and you let me know in advance, I will make sure that one is available for you.
 You will need to supply an ID to borrow a calculator; the ID will be returned to you when you turn in the calculator.

-Class Meetings

-• Section 3: Tuesday & Thursday, 9:30 - 10:45 am in Beaupre 100
+Class Meetings for CHM 112 Section 3: Tuesday & Thursday, 9:30 - 10:45 am in Beaupre 100